betalantz/intro_instances_properties/script.md

 another_string = "hello world"
 another_string.object_id
 ```
-- Ruby is pure and every expression has to return an object
+- Ruby is a purely object oriented language and every expression has to return an object
 - "hello world" is an expression until we hit enter, then Ruby must return an object
 - Show object primitives
 ```ruby